 - Slice the rounds or matchsticks evenly to ensure that they all cook at the same time.
 Don't cut them too thick or you won’t get that nice crispy finish.
 I prefer rounds as I find you get a better crunch on the batter.

-I would really recommend eating these fresh from the pan as this is when they will taste their best, however if you have leftovers they will keep in the fridge in an airtight container for around 2-3 days.
-Re-heat them in the oven at 180˚C for around 10-12 minutes until piping hot throughout.
+I would really recommend eating the fried eggplant rounds fresh from the pan as this is when they will taste their best, however, if you have leftovers they will keep in the fridge in an airtight container for around 2-3 days.

 You can also freeze them if needed.
-First of all freeze flat on a cold baking tray for around an hour until frozen.
-This will ensure they don’t stick together.They can then be popped into a freezer bag for up to 3 months.
+First of all, freeze the rounds flat on a cold baking tray for around an hour until frozen.
+This will ensure they don’t stick together.
+They can then be popped into a freezer bag for up to 3 months.

-When you are ready to eat, let them thaw in the fridge over night and re-heat as above.
+When you are ready to eat, let them thaw in the fridge overnight and reheat as above.

 🍴 Serving Suggestions

 They also make a great snack or starter as well.
+Check out these 40+ gluten free and dairy free snacks for more ideas.

 Fried Aubergine With Honey (Berenjenas Fritas Con Miel)